 Noticing spotting or light bleeding during pregnancy can feel terrifying, but it isn’t always a sign that something is wrong.
-Many women who spot during pregnancy go on to deliver a healthy baby.
+Many people who spot during pregnancy go on to deliver a healthy baby.

-During pregnancy, spotting can be caused by a number of factors.
-Spotting is different from heavier bleeding, where you’d need a pad or tampon to stop blood from getting on your clothing.
+It’s important to note that spotting different from heavier bleeding, where you’d need a pad or tampon to stop blood from soaking through your underwear.
 Seek emergency care if you experience heavy bleeding during pregnancy.

 Let your doctor know if you notice spotting or bleeding at any time during pregnancy.
-They can determine if you need to come in for monitoring or to be evaluated.
-They may ask you about other symptoms along with spotting such as cramping or a fever.
+They can determine whether you need to come in for monitoring or to be evaluated.
+They may ask you about other symptoms along with spotting, such as cramping or a fever.

-It’s also important to notify your doctor of vaginal bleeding, as some women with certain blood types require medication if they experience vaginal bleeding anytime during their pregnancy.
+It’s also important to notify your doctor of vaginal bleeding because some people with certain blood types require medication if they experience this at any time during their pregnancy.

 If you experience bleeding in your second or third trimester, let your doctor know right away or seek emergency medical care.

-Spotting during the first trimester may be attributed to:
+Spotting during the first 12 weeks of pregnancy may be attributed to: